johncwaters/johncwaters/README.md

 Hello there!

 Nothing bugs me more than a website or system with an abysmal user experiences.
 That is how you get people to quickly stop using your product/solution.
-I am passionate about developing software with simple code and creating an intuitive user experiences.
+I am passionate about developing software with an intuitive user experiences.

 I spend my spare time with my family, playing Table Tennis or video games, and listening to music.
 Preferably all at the same time.

 ### 📚 ~~Currently~~ Constantly Learning

 - **Typescript** - for strong static typing.
-- **C# .Net Core** - cause it's useful.
 - **Astro** - for fast, optimized frontend delivery (and cause space themed 🚀).
-- **UX Design** - to understand user needs and behaviours better (no more abysmal experiences plz).
+- **UX / UI Design** - to understand user needs and behaviours better (no more abysmal experiences plz).
+- **Esri JS SDK** - maps are cool
 - **React** - to build interactive UIs (cause 'everyone' is using it).
 - **NextJs** - cause I need to expand from Astro.
+- **C# .Net Core** - cause it's useful.

 ---